 About Jean-François Boily

-My research activities are largely focused on inorganic chemical reactions at mineral surfaces, and connect scales of molecules, single mineral particles, to single macroscopic crystals.
-Examples of interest include thin water and ice films, ice nucleation & growth, interfacial electrochemistry.
+I study chemical reactions at mineral surfaces, and connect scales of molecules, single mineral particles, to single macroscopic crystals.
+Examples of interest include thin water and ice films, ice nucleation & growth, and mineralogical transformations.
 Our approach is multidisciplinary, and we routinely blend experiment with theory.
 Main experimental approaches include vibrational (FTIR, Raman, Sum Frequency Generation) and X-ray photoelectron spectroscopy.
 Electrochemical methods include Electrochemical Impedance Spectroscopy (EIS) and Scanning Electrochemical Microscopy (SECM).
-Interpretations of laboratory observations are always assisted by molecular simulations (Molecular Dynamics, Density Functional Theory) of representative systems.
-Inorganic reaction mechanisms are often packaged into thermodynamic/kinetic models that can be used to predict atmospheric and geochemical processes.
+Interpretations of laboratory observations are often assisted by molecular simulations (Molecular Dynamics, Density Functional Theory) of representative systems.
+Inorganic reaction mechanisms are also often packaged into thermodynamic/kinetic models that can be used to predict atmospheric and geochemical processes.